daverosoff/mcgd/workshops/01/Workshop.md

 \begin{questions}

-\question Give equations of all the planes parallel to the $(y,z)$-plane that miss the unit sphere.
+\question Give equations of all the planes parallel to the $(y,z)$-plane that miss the unit sphere. \emph{Hint.} Use an auxiliary variable.

 \question How many planes parallel to the $(y,z)$-plane meet the sphere at one point?
 Give equations for all of them.